FREE: 10 Must-Know Tomato Growing Tips Get The Guide

 As you stroll through your tomato patch, study each plant’s leaves, stems, and fruit.
 If you see yellowed or brown leaves, spots on leaves, curled leaves, mushy stems or stunted grown, discolored spots on fruit, or misshapen fruit, then stop and take a closer look.
 Those symptoms can indicate a disease.

 The most common tomato diseases are several types of tomato blight and tomato wilt.
 In many cases, tomato diseases are not fatal, but early detection and treatment are the key to saving your plant.
-Most tomato funguses and wilts can be treated organically with copper spray or a biofungicide like Serenade.
+Most tomato funguses and wilts can be treated organically with copper spray or other natural fungicide for tomatoes.

 5. Check for tomato pests